IvoVellekoop/raylearn/README.md

 3: More details on installation can be found here: https://docs.anaconda.com/anaconda/install/

+4: On Windows, execute these commands either in Powershell/cmd, or the Anaconda Powershell/Prompt.
 4a: Install the exact package versions using the environment snapshot yml file.
 Navigate to the raylearn folder in your terminal, and the command suitable for your platform (or alternatively do a fresh install, see step 4b).
 `conda env create -f environment-windows.yml` or